willymcallister/willymcallister.github.io/_articles/lc-natural-response-intuition.md

 ![LC natural response intuition 3]({{ site.baseurl }}{% link i/lc_natural_response_intuition3.svg %}){: .centered :}

-<p class="caption">The inductor continues heaping positive charge on the bottom plate of the capacitor, so the voltage goes negative.</p>
+The inductor continues heaping positive charge on the bottom plate of the capacitor, so the voltage goes negative.
+{: .caption :}

 After a little while, the voltage reaches a peak negative value when *all* the charge has flowed to the bottom plate.
 The voltage will be the negative of whatever the capacitor started at.
 Charge stops moving for a brief moment, so the current crosses $0$.

 ![LC natural response intuition 4]({{ site.baseurl }}{% link i/lc_natural_response_intuition4.svg %}){: .centered :}

-<p class="caption">After all the available charge has flowed to the bottom plate,  the voltage reaches its negative peak, and the current falls to $0$.</p>
+After all the available charge has flowed to the bottom plate,  the voltage reaches its negative peak, and the current falls to $0$.
+{: .caption :}

 The previous image is almost identical to where we started.
 The current is back to zero, and the voltage is at a peak value.
 The peak happens to be the negative of where we started.
 We can go back to the start of the story and tell it again just the same, except with charge moving from the bottom plate of the capacitor back to the top.
 Here's the end result after one full cycle,

 ![LC natural response intuition 5]({{ site.baseurl }}{% link i/lc_natural_response_intuition5.svg %}){: .centered :}

-<p class="caption">The second half of the cycle is the same as the first, but with charge moving from the bottom plate of the capacitor back to the top plate.</p>
+The second half of the cycle is the same as the first, but with charge moving from the bottom plate of the capacitor back to the top plate.
+{: .caption :}

 The exchange of charge between top and bottom plates continues forever.
 The rate of oscillation (the frequency), is determined by the value of $\text L$ and $\text C$.
 We will discover how that works when we do the formal derivation of the $\text{LC}$ natural response in the next article.